Mawson, Australian Capital Territory: Geology

-Deakin Volcanics green-grey and purple rhyodacite fill the suburb.
+Deakin Volcanics green-gray and purple rhyodacite fill the suburb.

 Mawson Schools

 Mawson has two schools, Mawson Primary School and Canberra Christian School, both located on Ainsworth Street.

 Mawson Primary School, established in 1968, had about 300 students in 2014, and 483 in 2018.
 It is notable for its Mandarin Immersion Program.
 The Chinese Australian Early Childhood Centre is located in the grounds of the school.

 Canberra Christian School had an enrolment of 46 students in 2015.
 The school includes an early learning centre and a preschool.
 The school is part of the Seventh-day Adventist church.